 Make no mistake, employee performance incentives are a critical part of what makes a business successful.
-Traditional employee incentive programs are focused mainly on monetary rewards like bonuses, commissions, and stock options.
+Employee recognition software typically focuses on monetary rewards like bonuses, commissions, and stock options.
 But a recent survey on non-monetary incentives for remote employees showed that 65% of employees actually prefer non-cash incentives over fiscal ones.

 Non-monetary incentive programs increase employee engagement - positive workplace behaviors and attitudes.
 This leads to improved employee morale, more job satisfaction, and overall better business outcomes.

 In this article, we discuss how invested and engaged employees find psychological and emotional satisfaction in non-cash incentives that make them feel valued in the workplace.
 We also talk about how to start a non-monetary incentive program to boost employee morale in your company and positively impact employee retention.

 Employee morale can be defined as the collective attitude, contentment, and engagement workers display during their tenure with a company.
 The morale within an organization is highly dependent on how satisfied employees are with their work and working conditions.
 It is also highly dependent on the recognition employees receive for their effort and loyalty to the company.

 The need for employee recognition in maintaining a good morale is very understandable, but often overlooked.
 If a team, department, or single person in a company works hard to meet their goals, but goes unacknowledged, they may ask what all the extra effort was for.
 Understandably, they would also be far less motivated to go to these lengths again.
 Of course, there are various ways to motivate and reward employees for dedication and effort.
 Money is an obvious and effective motivator, but non-monetary incentives are just as important - especially for morale.